Las Mejores Playas de Puerto Rico

 Crash Boat Beach – Aguadilla

-Location: Aguadilla, Puerto Rico
+Location: Aguadilla, northwest coast of Puerto Rico

 Domes Beach – Rincón

-Location: Western Puerto Rico
+Location: West coast of Puerto Rico

 Cayo Icacos – Lajas